ttadesse627/smartagency/tests/NoteBooks/NB.md

 ### 1.

-using AppDiv.CRVS.Application.Exceptions;
+using AppDiv.SmartAgency.Application.Exceptions;
-using AppDiv.CRVS.Application.Contracts.DTOs;
+using AppDiv.SmartAgency.Application.Contracts.DTOs;
 using MediatR;
-using AppDiv.CRVS.Application.Interfaces;
+using AppDiv.SmartAgency.Application.Interfaces;
 using Microsoft.Extensions.Logging;
-using AppDiv.CRVS.Domain.Repositories;
+using AppDiv.SmartAgency.Domain.Repositories;
-using AppDiv.CRVS.Utility.Contracts;
+using AppDiv.SmartAgency.Utility.Contracts;
-using AppDiv.CRVS.Domain;
+using AppDiv.SmartAgency.Domain;
-using AppDiv.CRVS.Application.Interfaces.Persistence;
+using AppDiv.SmartAgency.Application.Interfaces.Persistence;
-using AppDiv.CRVS.Domain.Entities;
+using AppDiv.SmartAgency.Domain.Entities;
 using Microsoft.AspNetCore.Http;
-using AppDiv.CRVS.Application.Common;
+using AppDiv.SmartAgency.Application.Common;
 using Microsoft.AspNetCore.Authentication;
 using Microsoft.AspNetCore.Authentication.JwtBearer;
 using Microsoft.AspNetCore.Authentication;